 It’s still relatively short, and its heart (the call to fun-iter) is a fairly simple expression.
 Compared to the recursive version, it’s much harder to see the end result, however.
 Examining the [tail-recursive] call to itself in fun-iter, we can see it’s building terms up by summing the last three values, then sending the new value plus the last two on to the next iteration, while decreasing the index until it hits zero.
 It’s hardly even clear that the n < 3 case is covered, as no apparent checking of the condition exists.
 It’s an obfuscated version of what the book provided.

 But there is also a big difference in the computation process, favoring the iterative version.
-The first version is, as this section is titled, tree recursive.
+The first version is, as this section is titled, following a tree recursively.
 It calls itself not just once but three times for each step down the process.
 Worse still, it’s repeating work.
-In order to calcuate
+In order to calculate

 fun(- n 1) it goes back and calculates